ducphamhong/neural-network-cpp/README.md

 # neural-network-cpp
 This project is the simple Artificial neural networks (ANN), which are computational systems that “learn” to perform tasks.
-This project is a library write in C++ language and it is easy to embed in another project.
+This project is a library written in C++ language and it is easy to embed in another project.

 ## XOR
 In this example tech the AI learns to compute XOR function.